 - Send Out Communication to Inform People You Are Back: Just as you let those who need to know that you’d be gone for a certain amount of time, now you need to inform them that you’re back in the office.
 Also, set expectations about when you’ll be available or when people will hear back from you.

 - Postpone Meetings and Calls Until After You’ve Caught Up: There’s no point in adding to your workload until you’ve cleared your desk.
-Therefore, meetings and phone calls that can wait, should wait.
+Therefore, meetings and phone calls that can wait should wait.

 - Use Boundaries and Say, “No”: Just because you’ve set time aside and have decided to focus on getting caught up before moving forward, doesn’t mean that others won’t pull you into situations you’re not ready for.
 That’s why setting up clear boundaries is so important; don’t be afraid to say no with an explanation.
 Learn how to be more productive by saying, “No.”

 - Prioritize: Just as you do when working, you need to prioritize the work you have to catch up on.
-Some of it is likely urgent, other less so.
+Some of it is likely urgent, others less so.
 Make a list of the most serious and required tasks and do them first.

-- Postpone or Delay Tasks That Aren’t a Priority: On the bottom of your priority list are the less important tasks.
+- Postpone or Delay Tasks That Aren’t a Priority: At the bottom of your priority list are the less important tasks.
 They’re there because if you don’t get to them right away it’s not the end of the world.

 - Delegate: You don’t have to do it all on your own.
 There are tasks that can be shared or even passed on to free, or more capable, hands.
 If the work is something that you’re not needed for, then pass it on to those who can do it and keep your focus on the priorities.